-It’s an ongoing challenge for any professional, especially the ambulatory equine vet: managing your time and workload so that not only are you practicing good medicine, but in such a way that you’re not burning yourself out as well.
-Sometimes this is a matter of mere logistics, and in other cases it requires a deeper evaluation of the type of medicine that you’re truly passionate about, and how you can shape your practice’s focus to keep that passion alive.
-At any rate, avoiding burnout should be one of the equine veterinarian’s top priorities: if you don’t take care of yourself, how can you realistically expect to do the best possible job for your patients?
+It’s an ongoing challenge for any professional, especially the ambulatory equine vet: managing your time and workload so that not only are you practicing good medicine, but in such a way that you’re not burning yourself out.
+Sometimes, this is a matter of mere logistics.
+In other cases, it requires a deeper evaluation of the type of medicine that you’re truly passionate about.
+It also requires thinking about how you can shape your practice’s focus to keep that passion alive.
+At any rate, avoiding burnout should be one of the equine veterinarian’s top priorities.
+If you don’t take care of yourself, how can you realistically expect to do the best possible job for your patients?

 Taking Care of Business